terrordayvg/PT_VQC-Tomography/README.rst

         - Classical DNN attack for QEPUF initialization reconstruction
         - Emulator 1D algorithm for state reconstruction based on: arXiv:1606.02734

     In each folder:
         - A Comment.txt file explains the files hierarchy and objective with input and output functions

     Tests:
-        - CircleCI covers up the continuous integration of the code and coverage of the basic functions.
+        - CircleCI covers up the continuous integration of the code and coverage of the basic functions (.circleci folder).

 Contents of requirements.txt